microsoft/iot-curriculum/labs/iot/gps-lab/steps/set-up-pi.md

-# Set up a Raspberry Pi
+# Set up the Raspberry Pi

-In the [previous step](./set-up-iot-hub.md) you set up a IoT Hub in Microsoft Azure Portal.
+In the [previous step](./set-up-azure-services.md) you set up all the Azure services needed to complete this lab.

-In this step you will set up a Raspberry Pi.
+In this step you will set up the Raspberry Pi to receive GPS signals from the GPS receiver.

 ## Raspberry Pi